Vaguery/tablecloth/docs/index.md

 A sometimes-tricky [coding *kata*](https://en.wikipedia.org/wiki/Kata_(programming)).

+## my version

+This is an exercise, and it would be mean and possibly stupid if I didn't try it myself a few times.
+So I've been working through it (in Clojure, though that's not really important), and [collecting my thoughts](http://vaguery.github.io/tablecloth/my-path.html) in that "Learning in Public" style I prefer.

 ## Problem definition

 Imagine we have a tabletop.
 Call the left edge of the table `x=0`, and as we move right across the table think of the distance from the left as a value `x`.
 Call the _height_ of any object above the tabletop a distance `y`.